 Simple Halloween decor is the way to go!
 These DIY Halloween Votives made by Creative Contributor Chloe from Boxwood Avenue are just that!
-(You HAVE to check out her Holiday Ribbon shop) Even if you don’t own a Cricut Explore Air™, you can still create a fun halloween design using an Xacto knife and black vinyl.
+(You HAVE to check out her Holiday Ribbon shop) Even if you don’t own a Cricut Explore Air™, you can still create a fun Halloween design using a Xacto knife and black vinyl.
 If you’re thinking about purchasing one of these amazing machines, here’s my affiliate link.

 DIY Halloween Votives Halloween Decor

 Before we moved to the ranch, I went all out for Halloween.
 I actually won “Best Halloween Decorations” in our neighborhood two years in a row.
-So when we moved, I was disappointed that our mile long driveway and scarcely populated town didn’t fare well for spooky décor or trick-or-treaters.
+So when we moved, I was disappointed that our mile long driveway and the scarcely populated town didn’t fare well for spooky décor or trick-or-treaters.

 I have since stored away most of our Halloween decorations, and instead simply put out pumpkins, gourds, and garland; little pieces of the season that can be left out for the entirety of November.

 I don’t find myself using any of the black cat cutouts, spooky spiders, or hanging ghosts like I used to, but this year, I decided I would add small elements of Halloween with these DIY Halloween Votives without overdoing it.

 I do love a wonderfully decorated Halloween house (whether ‘haunted’ or not), and find so much inspiration flipping through the pages of the seasonal catalogs at the grocery store.
 However, I would rather save the money for decorations that really speak to me (ie: everything Christmas).
 Finding inexpensive ways to dress up items I already have is my favorite way to decorate for holidays such as Halloween, St. Patty’s Day, and Valentine’s Day.